640 South State StreetDover, Delaware 19901

 Skull base tumors can be diagnosed through:

-Imaging tests such as MRI, PET, and CT scans
+Imaging tests, like MRI, PET, and CT scans

 Skull base tumors are difficult to treat because of their location deep inside the brain.
 Treatment typically includes surgery when possible, followed by radiation therapy.
 Chemotherapy is sometimes used as a treatment option.

-New surgical methods are currently being perfected to reach and remove skull base tumors that have been nearly inaccessible through conventional surgery.
+New surgical methods are currently being perfected to reach and remove skull base tumors that have been nearly unreachable through conventional surgery.
 One method, the endoscopic endonasal approach, allows surgeons to remove tumors through the nose.
-With another method, known as endoport surgery, a surgeon operates and removes a tumor through a strawlike tube inserted in a tiny hole drilled in the skull and threaded into deep regions of the brain previously difficult, if not impossible, to reach.
+With another method, known as endoport surgery, a surgeon operates and removes a tumor through a strawlike tube inserted in a tiny hole drilled in the skull.
+It is then threaded into deep regions of the brain previously difficult, if not impossible, to reach.
 These and other minimally invasive procedures have led to better success rates in treating skull base cancers, with fewer complications and surgical side effects.

-Skull base tumors are extremely rare, but they can be dangerous and life-threatening, depending on the type, location, and size of the specific tumor.
-But advances in medical technology are making safe removal of these tumors more possible than ever before and improving the outlook of people diagnosed with skull base tumors.
+Skull base tumors are extremely rare.
+But they can be dangerous and life-threatening, depending on the type, location, and size of the specific tumor.
+Advances in medical technology are making safe removal of these tumors more possible than ever before and improving the outlook of people diagnosed with skull base tumors.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.